Optimal Discriminant Analysis in High-Dimensional Latent Factor Models

 for absolute constants $c_0$ and $\nu >1$.
 The latter is introduced to avoid division by zero and can be set arbitrarily large.
 The choice of $c_0 = 2.1$ is used in all of our simulations and has overall good performance.
 The sum $\sum_{j}\sigma_j u_j v_j^\T$, with non-increasing $\sigma_j$, is the singular-value-decomposition (SVD) of $\Pi_n\X$ or $\Pi_n \tilde \X$.

 Criterion (\ref{def_K_hat}) was originally proposed in \cite{rank19} for selecting the rank of the coefficient of a multivariate response regression model and is further adopted by \cite{bing2020prediction} for selecting the number of retained principal components under the framework of factor regression models.
-It also has close connection to the well-known elbow method.
+It also has close connection to the well-known elbow method, but is more practical in terms of parameter tuning.
 The main computation of solving (\ref{def_K_hat}) is to compute the SVD of $\Pi_n\X$ once.
 In Section \ref{sec_PCLDA_K_hat} we show the consistentcy of $\wh K$, ensuring that the classifier with $B = \U_{\wh K}$ shares the same theoretical properties as the one with $B = \U_K$.